evanhook/landingpage/readme.md

 This is a portfolio website that houses information about Lizzie and links/descriptions to her projects.
 This is a practice exercise in HTML, CSS, and Bootstrap.

 ## Setup & Installation Requirements
-* Select the Github repository
-* Open the terminal and go to desktop
+* Open the terminal
+* CD into your desktop
+* Create a directory (MKDIR)
+* Initialize a new Git repository (git init)
-* Clone the selected repository
+* Clone the repository (git clone URL)
+* Add the respository to your directory
  * Push changes to Github

 ## Known Bugs
 No known bugs